ichika0130/42/README.md

-My stupif codes for libft
+My stupid codes for 42